-In 2019, the net best estimate increased by a total of TSEK 29,786,586.
+In 2020, the net best estimate increased by a total of TSEK 7,834,383.
 The increase was primarily attributable to a higher best estimate for unit-linked insurance and was mainly due to the positive change in value and premium payments.
-The best estimate in the Länsförsäkringar Sak Group declined, primarily due to a change to the method for calculating the premium receivable and premium reserve in Solvency II in Agria and Länsförsäkringar Gruppliv.
-For Länsförsäkringar Sak as a solo company, the effect of the changed calculation method is minor.
 Table C1(2) shows the net best estimate per company compared with the preceding year-end.